Hidayat Jafarov: Early life and education

-Hidayat Jafarov is married, has 2 children and 4 grandchildren.

-Scientific activity
+Career

 Hidayat Jafarov began working as a senior laboratory assistant in the department "Ancient Archaeology" of the Institute of History of the Academy of Sciences of the Azerbaijan SSR in 1970.
 From June 1, 1971, he was promoted to the position of junior researcher, and from 1971 to 1974, he got postgraduate education in the specialty "Archaeology" at the Institute of History of the Academy of Sciences of the Azerbaijan SSR.
 In March 1978, he successfully defended his dissertation on the topic "Relations of Azerbaijan with the countries of Western Asia in the Late Bronze and Early Iron Ages" at the Specialized Scientific Council of the Institute of Archaeology and Ethnography of the Academy of Sciences of the Armenia SSR.

 In 1974–1975, he worked as a deputy chief laboratory assistant at the department of Archaeology and Ethnography of the Institute of History of the Azerbaijan Academy of Sciences, in 1975-1980 he was a junior researcher, and in 1980-1989-a chief researcher in the same department.
 In 2007-2023 he worked as the head of the department "Eneolithic and Early Bronze Age Archaeology" of the Institute of Archaeology and Ethnography of ANAS.
 Currently, he is the chief researcher at the department "Middle and Late Bronze Age Archaeology" of the Institute of Archaeology and Anthropology of ANAS.